-You can use two Express Connect circuits to connect an on-premises data center to Alibaba Cloud with load balancing.
+You can use two Express Connect circuits to connect an on-premises data center (IDC) to Alibaba Cloud in a load-balanced configuration.
 This configuration improves network reliability and ensures high availability.
-Normally, both Express Connect circuits forward traffic simultaneously.
-If one Express Connect circuit fails, traffic is automatically switched to the other circuit to prevent service disruptions.
+During normal operations, both circuits forward traffic simultaneously.
+If one circuit fails, traffic is automatically switched to the other circuit.
+This ensures that your services are not affected.

 Scenario

-This topic uses the following scenario to describe how to connect an on-premises data center to Alibaba Cloud using load-balanced Express Connect circuits.
+This topic describes how to connect an on-premises data center (IDC) to Alibaba Cloud using load-balanced Express Connect circuits based on the following scenario.

-A company has an on-premises data center in Shanghai that uses the private CIDR block 172.16.0.0/12.
-The company also created a virtual private cloud (VPC) in the China (Shanghai) region that uses the CIDR block 192.168.0.0/16.
-To avoid single points of failure, the company uses two Express Connect circuits from different carriers to connect the on-premises data center to Alibaba Cloud.
-Both circuits forward traffic simultaneously.
+A company has an on-premises data center in Shanghai and a virtual private cloud (VPC) in the China (Shanghai) region.
+The private CIDR block of the data center is 172.16.0.0/12, and the CIDR block of the VPC is 192.168.0.0/16.
+To prevent single points of failure (SPOFs), the company leases two Express Connect circuits from different carriers.
+Both circuits forward traffic simultaneously to connect the on-premises data center to Alibaba Cloud.

 VBR configuration item | VBR1 (VBR for Express Connect circuit 1) | VBR2 (VBR for Express Connect circuit 2) |